CBZ-D-velop/Ansible-Role-Labocbz-Install-Lynis/README.md

 An Ansible role to install and configure Lynis on your host.

+The Ansible role installs Lynis, a system analysis tool, on the target system.
+The role utilizes Git to clone the Lynis repository, ensuring that updates are available.
+Administrators may need to rerun the role periodically to obtain the latest updates (an enhancement could be implemented using a cron job).

+Additionally, the role provides the ability to define a cron job for running system analyses using Lynis.
+This cron job can be customized by specifying the desired weekday, minute, and hour for execution.
+The analysis results are then sent via email to the specified address.

+Please note that the presence of an email server is required for sending the analysis reports.
+The role does not install an email server but relies on an existing one to handle the report delivery.

+By deploying Lynis with this role, administrators can conduct routine system analyses, benefiting from the insights and security recommendations provided by the tool.
+The option to schedule these analyses via a cron job allows for automated and regular assessments, ensuring continuous monitoring and improvement of system security.

+In summary, the Lynis role offers a comprehensive solution for system analysis, incorporating regular updates, automated cron job scheduling, and analysis result email delivery.
+By leveraging this role, administrators can enhance their system's security posture and stay informed about potential vulnerabilities and security improvements.

 ## Folder structure

 By default Ansible will look in each directory within a role for a main.yml file for relevant content (also man.yml and main):